mesosphere-backup/terraform-dcos/aws/README.md

 cd {DIR}
 ```

-Run this command below to have terraform initialize from this repository.
+Run this command below to have terraform initialized from this repository.
 There is no git clone of this repo required as terraform performs this in behalf of you.

 ```
 terraform init -from-module github.com/dcos/terraform-dcos//aws